rizdaprasetya/mt-alt-doc/en/core-api/bank-transfer.md

 `gross_amount` | Total amount of transaction, defined from your side `payment_type` | Set Bank Transfer payment method

-Charge API request should be done from Merchant's backend. **Server Key** (from your account's [Dashboard](https://account.midtrans.com)) will be needed to [authenticate the request](https://api-docs.midtrans.com/#http-s-header).
+Charge API request should be done from Merchant's backend.

 ### Charge API request
-This is example of basic `/charge` API request in Curl, please implement according to your backend language (you can also check our available [language libraries](/en/welcome/pluginlibrary.html)).
+This is example of basic `/charge` API request in Curl, please implement according to your backend language (you can also check our [available language libraries](/en/developer_resource/library_plugin)).
 The example below shows a sample codes to obtain transaction token:
 <!-- tabs:start -->
 #### **BCA**